openvinotoolkit/model_server/README.md

 `LOG_LEVEL` - set log level.

+`BUILD_LOGS` - path to dir where artifacts should be stored.

 `START_CONTAINER_COMMAND` - command to start ovms container.

 `CONTAINER_LOG_LINE` - log line to check in container to confirm that it has started properly.